|

 a "second opinion" about whether your computer is infested with malware.

-reputable.
-Panda works well (though it is slow), but it only works with Internet
+Panda was the first of these.
+It works well (though it is slow), but it only works with

 the malware which it detects.
-HouseCall works with both Internet Explorer
+ESET, BitDefender & Trend HouseCall work with

-and FireFox, and it does try to remove the malware, so it has become our
+both Internet Explorer and FireFox, and they do try to remove the malware.

 The best thing about these scanners is that they are exceptions